Heuston station: Links to other main railway stations

 Before 2016, the physical rail link between Connolly Station and Heuston via the Phoenix Park Tunnel was usually only used for freight and rolling stock movements.
 Once or twice a year special trains operated, usually from Cork to Connolly for Gaelic Athletic Association matches at Croke Park.
 A more regular service along this route began on 21 November 2016.

 The Luas light rail red line connects the two stations (apart from off-peak Saturdays, Sundays and bank holidays).

-Dublin Bus has a direct service to Connolly, but this operates as a special service for Dublin Airport so fares are not at commuter level.
+Dublin Express has a direct service to Dublin Airport.

 Platforms

 There are nine platforms: eight terminal platforms and one through platform.
-Platform 1 is an extension to Platform 2, and reachable only via that platform.
+Platform 1 is an extension to Platform 2, and is reachable only via that platform.
 Prior to Heuston's 2002-2004 upgrade, there were five terminal platforms.

 The through platform is numbered Platform 10 and is situated on the Phoenix Park Tunnel line, which connects to Connolly Station.
 There is no platform nine.
 Platform 10 is some distance from the main concourse and is not used for any regularly scheduled trains.